-For consumers the requirement of having to purchase lighting connector based personal technology was great at the beginning of the iPhone journey.
-Apple controlled connectors was part of a larger approach to unify and simplify the user purchase and experience.
-As a consumer you knew you could get purchase any product with this lightning connector and it was bound to work the first time and be easy to use.
-As the mobile technology evolved and Android came along this early advantage turned into a limitation of technology options, and innovation.
+For consumers the requirement of having to purchase lightining connector based personal technology was great at the beginning of the iPhone journey.
+Apple controlled connectors were part of a larger approach to unify and simplify the user purchase and experience.
+As a consumer you knew you could purchase any product with this lightning connector and it was bound to work the first time and be easy to use.
+As the mobile technology evolved, and Android came along, this early advantage turned into a limitation of technology options and innovation.
 Much of the early benefit of compatibility, ease of used has now been matched and surpassed.

 The same is true for technology providers such as iBlades.
 As a technology provider, one of the early decision is which first path to take?
 Often for new ideas the answer is obvious, take the USB-C path as an open standard with lots of support.
 This is the path we took at iBlades but clearly we are planning to support the lightning connector and look forward to bringing our innovations to the Apple world.